 The Fremantle Markets are housed in the Victorian-era building, which was listed by the National Trust of Australia and the state's Heritage Council in 1980.

-On Fridays, Saturdays, Sundays and Monday Public Holidays the Fremantle Markets open it's doors offering close to 150 stalls of beautiful products of all kinds including handicrafts, specialty foods, and a beautiful fruit and vegetable market.
+On Fridays, Saturdays, Sundays and Monday Public Holidays the Fremantle Markets open it's doors with over 150 stalls of beautiful products of all kinds including handicrafts, specialty foods, and a beautiful fruit and vegetable market.

 Much of Fremantle was originally built by convicts who came here during the colonial-era.
 Between 1850 and 1868 almost 10,000 convicts were sent to Western Australia.
 These convicts built these well known landmarks: